Apud Peláez, Ismael Eduardo M.Sc. Ph.D

 Serrano, Mercedes, M.Sc.

 Mercedes Serrano Miguel (Zaragoza 1976) holds a doctorate in Anthropology from Rovira i Virgili University.
 She has a degree in Social Work from the University of Zaragoza and a degree in Social and Cultural Anthropology from the University of Barcelona.
 She has a master's degree in Psychiatric Social Assistants from the University of Zaragoza and a Master's degree in Medical Anthropology from the Rovira i Virgili University.
 She has worked as a social worker in different care and rehabilitation services of the Xarxa Publica de Salut Mental de Catalunya.
-She is currently a lecturer within the Degree in Social Work at the University of Barcelona.
+She is currently a lecturer in the Degree in Social Work at the University of Barcelona.
 As a researcher, she has made different stays in Brazil, receiving a scholarship from the Federal University of Rio Grande do Sul (UFRGS).
 She has also collaborated with the "Mental health, alcohol and other drugs" team of the State Secretariat for RS Health, working on the project "Guia de Gestão Autônoma da Medicação" (GAM Guide).